 Instructors are not required to personally monitor each student’s engagement throughout each class session while also instructing, facilitating discussion, or responding to questions from students, etc. Instead, the Department is asking that instructors are able to generally determine when a student is “engaged and successful throughout a given course or competency,” which can be achieved through a number of means, including:

-• evaluating a student’s level of participation in synchronous class sessions;
+- evaluating a student’s level of participation in synchronous class sessions;

-• monitoring the student’s activity on course websites or materials;
+- monitoring the student’s activity on course websites or materials;

-• considering the quality of the student’s assignments or responses to questions about course materials;
+- considering the quality of the student’s assignments or responses to questions about course materials;

-• or evaluating the level of the student’s understanding of course materials during conversations with instructors or performance on exams.
+- or evaluating the level of the student’s understanding of course materials during conversations with instructors or performance on exams.

 Who is/should be responsible for student progress monitoring?

-While the rules themselves specify only that the “institution” is responsible for monitoring academic engagement, it is worth noting that “instructors” are ultimately responsible for providing substantive interaction where needed on the basis of such monitoring and instructors would serve as the last line of defense where no monitoring is occuring at the departmental or institutional level.
+While the rules themselves specify only that the “institution” is responsible for monitoring academic engagement, it is worth noting that “instructors” are ultimately responsible for providing substantive interaction where needed on the basis of such monitoring and instructors would serve as the last line of defense where no monitoring is occurring at the departmental or institutional level.
 As U-M does not have a university-wide policy addressing this requirement, individual academic units would have flexibility in setting their own procedures as desired.
 Where specific technologies or academic support staff would be leveraged as a means of meeting the monitoring requirement, there may be benefits in coordinating an approach at the department level as well.

 Do we need a school/program level monitoring system to create an official record or do the faculty just need to ensure that they are meeting these guidelines?